 In July 1, 2013, the E.D. and Board made the decision to end all funding from the state for housing financial assistance programs.
 This was not an easy decision to make since a significant portion of CM’s funding throughout the years had stemmed from these programs.
 Losing financial resources actually gave CM a chance to become more mission-focused and concentrate of the needs of the community rather than the needs of the organization.
 Since there are numerous agencies in New Haven that provide housing assistance, CM board and staff members believed it was time to give those agencies an opportunity to pick up the programs that they had the resources to handle more effectively.
 CM is now solely focused on conflict resolution through the use of mediation, facilitation, youth development, effective communication training and restorative justice.

 Through the assistance of The Community Foundation of Greater New Haven (CFGNH), CM was able to move a part-time staff member to full time, who assists with mediation intake, oversight of volunteers and interns; and training youth.
 As a result of this staff members’ contributions, the E.D. was able to spend more time identifying customers and collaborators in CT.
 CFGNH also assisted our organization with a survey of our strengths and weaknesses.
 Due to this assistance, CM held a staff/board member retreat in February, 2013 that led to a distillation of CM’s focus in the coming years.
 It also laid the ground work for a comprehensive and collaboratively created strategic plan that all board and staff members can support.

-The board and staff members are passionately pursuing carrying out these goals of this strategic plan in 2015.
+The board and staff members are passionately pursuing carrying out these goals of this strategic plan in 2016.
 CM continues to struggle with grant-funding, since most foundations are focusing on basic needs and often do not understand mediation and its long-term benefits to individuals and communities.
 CM has expanded its fees for service, which now makes up 27% of its total budget and is focusing in this area to compensate for the lack of foundation and governmental funding.